 Warm Weather Outdoor Essentials

-The long winter has passed and the warm season offers many days for outdoor parties and gatherings.
-Basic preparation with pops of color and fun accessories will allow guests to enjoy themselves thoroughly.
+The spring and summer seasons offer warm days and comfortable evenings for outdoor parties and get togethers.
+Basic preparation of the entertaining area with color and fun accessories allow guests to enjoy themselves and relax.
 Visitors are most at ease when they are comfortable and the host has anticipated their needs before arriving.

-Observe decks, patios, and porches to make note of clean-up tasks.
+Really inspect decks, patios, and porches to make note of clean-up tasks.
 The winter moisture may have encouraged mildew on decking or concrete blocks.
 Professional power washing is the best bet, but there are DIY options as well.
-Today Show contributor Lou Manfredini of House Smarts recently recommended Wet & Forget Mold, Mildew, & Algae Stain Remover.
+Today Show contributor Lou Manfredini of House Smarts recommended Wet & Forget Mold, Mildew, & Algae Stain Remover.
 He also mentions the product Krud Kutter to clean siding and other exterior components.

-A top priority for successful parties is the perfect seating arrangement.
-Depending on space available, outdoor seating comes in many varieties that mimic indoor sofas and couches.
-Large L shaped sectionals are popular and can be found at outlets from Wal-Mart and Costco, up to luxury lines like Arhaus or Frontgate.
-Smaller five- to seven-piece sets that include multiple chairs, a low table, and a three-person couch are traditional combinations.
+A top priority to ensure successful parties is the perfect seating arrangement.
+Depending on square footage available, outdoor seating comes in many varieties that mimic indoor sofas and couches.

-Dining collections with an umbrella for shade and four to eight chairs are another classic look.
-Finishes can appear in wrought iron, wood, and outdoor woven wicker or rattan.
+- Round table dining collections with an umbrella for shade and four to eight chairs are another classic look.
+Finishes appear in wrought iron, wood, and outdoor woven wicker or rattan.

 Serveware and Accessories

-- A "necessities" tote or bucket can save a guest in a pinch.
+- A "necessities" tote or bin can save a guest in a pinch.
 Gather bug spray, hand fans, sunscreen, allergy tablets, and stain removal wipes and leave it visible in case a guest needs assistance.

 Plants and Lighting

 Shrubs and string lights are not necessarily the first visual focus when entering a backyard, but they provide foundational elements that ground the gathering space.

-Non-Essential Items (but fun to have)
+Non-Essential Items (But Fun to Have!)